IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Part of the database settings to configure the BagIt file handler.
 The maximum number of errors allowed before the validation job aborts execution.
 This is to avoid processing the whole BagIt package.
 Defaults to 5 errors.

-``curl -X PUT -d '2' http://localhost:8080/api/admin/settings/:BagValidatorMaxErrors``
+:command:`curl -X PUT -d '2' http://localhost:8080/api/admin/settings/:BagValidatorMaxErrors`

 .. _:BagValidatorJobWaitInterval: